Good Grief (Arrested Development): Contemporary reviews

-Critical reception
+Retrospective assessments

-"Good Grief" received critical acclaim.
+"Good Grief" is considered to be one of Arrested Developments best installments, often being labeled as the single greatest episode of the series.
 The A.V.
 Club writer Noel Murray praised the episode, calling it a "stunningly well-constructed piece of farce".
 In 2019, Brian Tallerico from Vulture ranked the episode as the 20th best of the whole series.
 In 2015, Megan Walsh from Screen Rant ranked the episode as one of the top ten best of the series.
 Series creator Mitchell Hurwitz ranked "Good Grief" as his third favorite episode of the show.
 In 2024, Alan Sepinwall from Rolling Stone ranked the episode as the 29th best television episode of all time, calling it "a standout from the series’ initial three-year run".

 Accolades

 Richard Candib was nominated for Outstanding Single-Camera Picture Editing for a Comedy Series at the 57th Primetime Emmy Awards for "Good Grief".